mnlipp/Circuits-Minimal-Portal/pypi-overview.rst

-circuits-minpor depends on the `Python Standard Library`_, the `circuits framework`_ in the 2.0.1 version, the general purpose `circuits_bricks` components and the `rbtranslations` library.
+circuits-minpor depends on the `Python Standard Library`_, the `circuits framework`_ in the 2.0.1 version, the general purpose `circuits_bricks` components, the `Tenjin` template engine and the
+`rbtranslations` library.
 Both circuits bricks and the resource bundle translations library are small libraries that have been developed in parallel with the portal